machevres6/JoJo_The_Voice_Assistant/README.md

-# JoJO the Virtual Assistant
+# JoJo the Virtual Assistant

 Created this virtual assistant that does some simple tasks for now, I plan to include more features to it